open-mmlab/mmtracking/docs/en/dataset.md

 #### 1.2 Multiple Object Tracking

-- For the training and testing of multi object tracking task, one of the MOT Challenge datasets (e.g. MOT17) and TAO are needed, and CrowdHuman can be served as comlementary dataset.
+- For the training and testing of multi object tracking task, one of the MOT Challenge datasets (e.g. MOT17) and TAO are needed, CrowdHuman and LVIS can be served as comlementary dataset.

 - The `annotations` under `tao` contains the official annotations from [here](https://github.com/TAO-Dataset/annotations).

+- The `annotations` under `lvis` contains the official annotations can be downloaded according to [here](https://github.com/lvis-dataset/lvis-api/issues/23#issuecomment-894963957)。

 #### 1.3 Single Object Tracking